kimai/kimai/README.md

 > **NOTE**
 >
-> There are [further infos about installation](var/docs/installation.md) if you have to use FTP, want to develop with Kimai, or are setting Kimai up on a personal computer (vs a server).
+> There are [further infos about installation](var/docs/installation.md) if you have to use FTP, want to develop with Kimai or are setting up Kimai on your personal computer.
+There is also a [docker image](var/docs/docker.md) available.

 If you want to install Kimai 2 in your production environment, then SSH into your server and change to your webserver root.
 You need to install Git and [Composer](https://getcomposer.org/doc/00-intro.md) if you haven't already.